UniversalDependencies/docs/_sd/index.md

 As noted above, VERB (and AUX) can have pronominal clitics.
 Those are annotated with `[subj]` and `[obj]` features.
 Furthermore, whereas main verbs are typically tagged `VM` and auxiliary `VAUX` in the xpos column, verbs with clitics are marked in the xpos with `VMX` or `VAUXX`.

 VERBs occur in a variety of VerbForms.
 Participles are distinguished not only by VerbForm, but also by Aspect.
+There is also the conjunctive participle, denoted by `VerbForm=Conv`, in which a verb indicates actions that occur in sequence.

 The AUX copula `آهي` occasionally occurs in a past subjunctive form, `ھا`.
 Other main verbs will very rarely inflect as subjunctive.

 Standard features for NOUNs are Case (Acc or Nom), Number, and Gender.

+In some cases, VERBs function as NOUNs.
+These can be marked with `VerbForm=Vnoun`.

+ADPs occur in three general classes:

+ - Locative ADPs, denoted with blank features and the xpos PSPL.
+These do not inflect
+ - Genitive ADPs, which inflect for Case (Acc or Nom), tagged with xpos PSPG
+ - Everything else, tagged PSP and not marked with features, as they do not otherwise inflect

 ## Syntax